Self-paced

 • When should I use the #id selector?
 Never, we will use #ids only when coding in JavaScript.

-• Why are stylesheets supposed to be written from the most generic to the most specific styles?
+• Why should stylesheets be written from the most generic to the most specific styles?
 Because you will write way fewer lines of code that way, you also avoid lots of bugs or conflicts between your selectors.

 Things you should know about programming